sophie-pierce/penetration-test/README.md

 # Scope
 Prior to any assessment activities, Rekall and the assessment team will identify targeted systems with a defined range or list of network IP addresses.
 The assessment team will work directly with the Rekall POC to determine which network ranges are in-scope for the scheduled assessment.

 It is Rekall’s responsibility to ensure that IP addresses identified as in-scope are actually controlled by Rekall and are hosted in Rekall-owned facilities (i.e., are not hosted by an external organization).
-In-scope and excluded IP addresses and ranges are listed below

 # Executive Summary of Findings